UniversityOfPlymouth-Electronics/Embedded-Systems/level6/Cplusplus-oop.md

 So what are `ITimer` and `ILightNotify`?
 Taking a look at the sources, we see they are *pure virtual classes* (known as Interfaces in other languages).

 **`ITimer`** lists some APIs for generic timer behaviour.
 Note these are *pure virtual functions*, so **must** be overridden in any subclass (or the compiler will generate an error).
-Therefore, we can safely assume these functions will always be implemented at run-time.
+Therefore, we can safely assume these functions will always be implemented at run-time by any subclass of `ITimer`.

 ```C++
 class ITimer {